Abhisheksingh0303/CollegeCodes/README.md

 ## Technologies and Languages

-- List the technologies and programming languages you've used in your projects, such as HTML, CSS, JavaScript, Java, Python, etc.
+- List the technologies and programming languages you've used in your projects, such as HTML, CSS, JavaScript, etc.

 ## Contributing